 Taking into account the sheer number of people who take part in the feedback process, this particular drawback is not so surprising.
 Designing a multi-rater feedback system, and then calculating average scores for everyone can be a tedious task.
 However, most modern feedback systems automate the manual data entry and reduce the actual paperwork to a bare minimum.

-Therefore, this can be solved with the correct use of modern systems.
+Therefore, this can solve with the correct use of modern systems.

 7. Conflicting Feedback

-If a 360-degree feedback is done poorly, it can create mistrust and confusion among team members.
+If feedback is poor, it can create mistrust and confusion among team members.
 At times, the feedback may also have conflicting reports.
 In such cases, it is difficult to determine which source is more accurate.
-The conflict occurs because 360-degree feedback is a very subjective process.
+The conflict occurs because 360 feedback is a very subjective process.
 People may have varying views about an employee’s qualities, skills & behavior, depending upon their personal interactions with them.
 Conflicting feedback does not help the employee understand their development areas.
 They can end up with a lot of confusion instead of clarity.
-A good feedback design would anticipate this subjectivity, and design the survey to minimize the problem.
+A good feedback design would anticipate this subjectivity, and also, design the survey to minimize the problem.

-As a manager, you can utilize a 360-degree feedback system in one of the two ways.
-Let’s take a look into them:
+As a manager, you can utilize a 360-degree feedback system in one of the two ways. for example: